oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 ### Objectives
 - Use SQL Firewall to allow only authorized SQL statements and connections
 - Use Database Firewall to restrict the DBA access over the network
-- Use Database Vault to enforces least privilege by restricting even highly privileged users from accessing sensitive data
+- Use Database Vault to enforce least privilege by restricting even highly privileged users from accessing sensitive data

 ## Task 1: Use SQL Firewall to allow only authorized SQL statements and connections